 Based on your targeted publication, you may have to change up or add to the basics.
 However, these four basics should provide a good starting point for the writer who wants to get into this particular area of critical reviewing.

-- Expanded plot or content summary.
-This varies according to the publication or outlet—some want more, some want less.
-Some may ask that the summary be straightforward with no personal reflection or analysis weaved in it—others may want you to go back and forth between the two.
+- Expanded plot or content summary: This varies according to the publication or outlet—some want more, some want less.
+Some may ask that the summary be straightforward with no personal reflection or analysis weaved in—others may want you to go back and forth between the two.
 Generally, a book review should reveal the central issue, but not the solution to that issue.
-Meaning, don't give away the ending.
+So, don't give away the ending.
 Non-fiction summary should focus on the premise of the book, how that premise is presented and backed up, and what the author adds to the subject matter.

 Key Questions to Ask Yourself